biospreadr/biospreadr.github.io/content/blog/post-4.md

 ![Sensor graph](/images/482-sensor-graph.jpg)
 (Note: the sensor is not rated for distances less than 2cm)

-Once the ultrasonic sensor was tested, the suction mechanism could be physical tested.
+Once the ultrasonic sensor was tested, the suction mechanism could be physically tested.
 The following video demonstrates the current operation of the suction mechanism.
 As you can see, the pump responds to the push button input, allowing the lid to be removed from the dish, and turns off after an appropriate wait time.

 ![Suction operation](https://media.giphy.com/media/2LLg5FPz1tQl7gIna5/giphy.gif)